IDEA Users Working Remotely: We’re here to help! Please contact our IDEA Help Desk to ensure there is minimal disruption to your daily workflow.

 In the January IDEA Update Newsletter we asked for your ideas on what makes an external auditor great.
 We wanted to come up with the five traits you thought were the best.
-However, after reviewing and collating the results of the survey, we came up with six most common traits that you told us made an auditor great.
-The reason for the change from five to six is that the difference between numbers two and three and five and six was so miniscule that it was a virtual tie.
+However, after reviewing and collating the results of the survey, we came up with the six most common traits that you told us made an auditor great.
+The reason for the change from five to six is that the difference between numbers two and three and five and six was so minuscule that it was a virtual tie.
 These traits are what make auditors valuable in this changing world.
 It’s why great auditors are so highly valued.

 This was not the most scientifically valid survey ever taken, but we think the results speak volumes.
 The methodology was to first ask for open responses through the January IDEA Update Newsletter to determine what auditors think are the 5 most valuable traits for auditors.
 The survey resulted in twelve traits.
 We then listed the twelve responses that were received from that survey and sent out a survey to about thirty auditors and asked them to force rank the traits from one to twelve with one being the best trait.
-These auditors also added a few more traits in their responses; however, we did not resurvey the respondents with these additional traits as we believe the additional responses are a sub category of an existing category and can be dealt with in discussing those categories.
+These auditors also added a few more traits in their responses; however, we did not resurvey the respondents with these additional traits as we believe the additional responses are a subcategory of an existing category and can be dealt with in discussing those categories.

 Here are the six most common traits:

 Understanding the business risk is how you determine what the audit risk is.
 You want to know as much or more about the client than the client does.
 Then you will understand the business risk and can turn that knowledge into an effective and efficient audit plan.
 An effective and efficient audit plan means you will be auditing the right account balances and transaction cycles (effective) and auditing them right (efficient).